Israel–United Kingdom relations: Relations post 1950

 There were also two diplomatic incidents during the 1980s that involved operations by the Mossad (Israeli secret service).
 In 1986, a bag containing eight forged British passports was discovered in a telephone booth in West Germany.
 The passports had been the work of Mossad, and were intended for the Israeli Embassy in London for use in covert operations.
 The British government, furious, demanded that Israel give a promise not forge its passports again, which was obtained.
 In June 1988, two Israeli diplomats, Arie Regev and Jacob Barad, from the Mossad station in London were expelled and the station closed after a Palestinian post graduate student living in Hull, Ismail Sowan, was convicted to eleven years in prison for possession of a large arms cache, and it was revealed that he had been a Mossad double agent for ten years.

 In 1993, the British Government privately held the belief that Israel was in possession of nuclear weapons, but had no hard evidence to confirm or deny this belief.

 Relations improved significantly in the 2000s and 2010s.
 In June 2019, the Royal Air Force and the Israeli Air Force carried out their first-ever joint exercise.
-In December 2020, the countries signed an agreement on military cooperation, the text of which has not been publishing for UK national security reasons.
+In December 2020, the countries signed an agreement on military cooperation, the text of which has not been published for UK national security reasons.

+In September 2026, following the announcement of British sanctions on goods from illegal settlements in the West Bank, Israel decreed the closure of the British Consulate General in Israeli-occupied East Jerusalem.